TylerEvans-Dev/tempDashRepo/README.md

 <p>
 	to get started here you will need to download the lib. then run the following commands
-	git install --submodules --recersive
+	progress so far with pi code
+	Cmake -S build -B . // creates a build folder with the program to use the code then type ./build and it will work! git install --submodules --recersive
 </p>